 Looking for fun indoor game to play with your kids that won’t put your house in disarray?
 Try ‘Chair Hat Toss’.
-An easy, on-the-fly version of ring toss, it requires kids to fling hats at the legs of an overturned chair.
+An easy, on-the-fly version of ring toss, one of the classic activities for kids.
+It requires kids to fling hats at the legs of an overturned chair.
 That’s it.
 Simple, yet remarkably effective at both teaching young children the basics of throwing while keeping older kids occupied on a rainy day.
 Plus, if you let them keep score, they’ll get some math training as well.
 Better still, set-up requires little more than turning over a kitchen chair and pulling some hats out of the closet.
-And since you’re only throwing hats, there’s little chance of breaking a window.
+And since you’re only throwing hats, there’s minimal chance of breaking a window.

 Prep Time: 1 Minute